10 Business Intelligence Dashboard Examples to Inspire Your Data Strategy

 When creating or using a business intelligence dashboard, following best practices optimizes results and ensures the dashboard actually drives decisions rather than just displaying data.

-- Data visualizations help with understanding: While creating visuals bursting with information and bright colors may be tempting, keeping your data visualizations simple and clutter-free is the preferred practice.
-Clean visualizations with key details are more effective at communicating your message than visually busy graphics with too much data to comprehend quickly.
+- Keep your data visualizations simple and clutter-free.
+While creating visuals bursting with information and bright colors may be tempting, clean visualizations with key details are more effective at communicating your message than visually busy graphics with too much data to comprehend quickly.
 Take advantage of white space in your visualizations, use number counters, and use contrasting colors to display your targets and goals for easy identification.

-- Emphasize the most important KPIs: Your dashboard should include a summary of the metrics that impact your performance the most.
-Where you display these key performance indicators is crucial.
-You'll want to place your most significant KPIs at the top of your dashboard, then display the remaining data in descending order of importance in a Z-pattern that follows natural eye movement.
+- Place your most significant KPIs at the top of your dashboard, then display the remaining data in descending order of importance in a Z-pattern that follows natural eye movement.
 Use larger sizing for your most important KPIs and smaller sizing for less significant data.

 - Apply the five-second rule: A well-designed dashboard should communicate its key message within five seconds of viewing.
 If people need to study the screen to understand what's happening, the design needs simplification.

-- Build in governance: Role-based access controls, certified datasets, and "data as of" timestamps build trust with both technical and non-technical people.
-When people don't trust the data, they don't use the dashboard, no matter how well-designed it is.
+- Build in governance through role-based access controls, certified datasets, and "data as of" timestamps.
+These build trust with both technical and non-technical people.
+When people do not trust the data, they do not use the dashboard (no matter how well-designed it is).

-- Optimize for mobile: Executives and field teams often access dashboards from phones or tablets.
+- Optimize for mobile since executives and field teams often access dashboards from phones or tablets.
 Design with responsive layouts and prioritize the metrics that matter most on smaller screens.

 Build effective dashboards with Domo